Simulink® allows you to specify a block sample time directly as a numerical

 |Controllable||[base, -2i], i = 0, 1, 2, …,||brown||Ctrl1, Ctrl2, Ctrl3, ….
 Ctrli||Yes|

 The color that is assigned to each block depends on its sample time relative to other sample times in the model.
 This means that the same sample time may be assigned different colors in a parent model and in models that it references.
 (See Model References.)

 For example, suppose that a model defines three sample times:

-rate appear as green in the parent model and as red in the referenced
+2 sample rate appear as green in the parent model and as red

 It is important to note that Mux and Demux blocks are simply grouping operators; signals passing through them retain their timing information.
 For this reason, the lines emanating from a Demux block can have different colors if they are driven by sources having different sample times.
 In this case, the Mux and Demux blocks are color coded as hybrids (yellow) to indicate that they handle signals with multiple rates.

 Similarly, Subsystem blocks that contain blocks with differing sample times are also colored as hybrids, because there is no single rate associated with them.
 If all the blocks within a subsystem run at a single rate, the Subsystem block is colored according to that rate.